CG80499/Attention-only-transformers/README.md

 So these heads are dedicated to copying.

 The nxn attention matrix looks rather noisy but some deductions can be made.
-Firstly, most heads attend to the current letter and the few letters prior.
+Firstly, the heads attend to the current letter and the few letters prior or to a fixed set of positions.
 But the tokens being copied are not the original ones but the outputs of layer 1 which have a reduced probability of being the last 3 tokens of that letter.
 This in effect means that the last ~4-6 letters will not be repeated.
 But look at the faint diagonal lines from positions 0-5 these tokens are unaffected by the anti-copying of the first layer and are "weakly" copied.
 This is why the model copies the first instance of a pattern in out-of-distribution examples.

 How does the model generate this diagonal pattern?